SimoneDutto/SimoneDutto.github.io/_posts/2024-05-11-golang-logging.md

 ---
 layout: post
-title: "How can logging impact a Golang webserver?"
+title: "How can logging impact a Golang backend?"
 author: "Simone Dutto"
 ---

-This article is the answer to a small question I have always asked myself developing a webserver.
+This article is the answer to a small question I have always asked myself developing a backend.
 How much logging impact the performance?
 Is there a good reason why we keep the logging level to ERROR in production?

 _Short Answer: very much YES._